mattwojo/webvr/webvr-docs/webvr-with-edge.md

 ## Test WebVR support with your headset

 The CodePen embedded below should enable you to test support for your VR headset with the Microsoft Edge.
 Just click the headset icon below.

-<iframe height='300' scrolling='no' title='WebVR with MicrosoftEdge' src='//codepen.io/MicrosoftEdgeDocumentation/embed/PJYBNO/?height=300&theme-id=23761&default-tab=result&embed-version=2' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='https://codepen.io/MicrosoftEdgeDocumentation/pen/PJYBNO/'>WebVR with MicrosoftEdge</a> by Microsoft Edge Docs (<a href='https://codepen.io/MicrosoftEdgeDocumentation'>@MicrosoftEdgeDocumentation</a>) on <a href='https://codepen.io'>CodePen</a>.
+<iframe height='300' scrolling='no' title='Try WebVR in Micrsoft Edge' src='//codepen.io/MicrosoftEdgeDocumentation/embed/RLwjYL/?height=300&theme-id=31247&default-tab=html,result&embed-version=2' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='https://codepen.io/MicrosoftEdgeDocumentation/pen/RLwjYL/'>Try WebVR in Micrsoft Edge</a> by Microsoft Edge Docs (<a href='https://codepen.io/MicrosoftEdgeDocumentation'>@MicrosoftEdgeDocumentation</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

 Or try viewing this 360-degree photograph from the middle of Greenlake in Seattle, WA.

-<iframe height='300' scrolling='no' title='WebVR 360-degree image with Microsoft Edge' src='//codepen.io/MicrosoftEdgeDocumentation/embed/MEgBJd/?height=300&theme-id=23761&default-tab=result&embed-version=2' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='https://codepen.io/MicrosoftEdgeDocumentation/pen/MEgBJd/'>WebVR 360-degree image with Microsoft Edge</a> by Microsoft Edge Docs (<a href='https://codepen.io/MicrosoftEdgeDocumentation'>@MicrosoftEdgeDocumentation</a>) on <a href='https://codepen.io'>CodePen</a>.
+<iframe height='300' scrolling='no' title='WebVR 360-degree image with Microsoft Edge' src='//codepen.io/MicrosoftEdgeDocumentation/embed/MEgBJd/?height=300&theme-id=31247&default-tab=result&embed-version=2' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='https://codepen.io/MicrosoftEdgeDocumentation/pen/MEgBJd/'>WebVR 360-degree image with Microsoft Edge</a> by Microsoft Edge Docs (<a href='https://codepen.io/MicrosoftEdgeDocumentation'>@MicrosoftEdgeDocumentation</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

 We used [A-Frame](https://aframe.io), a web framework for building VR experiences, to set up these simple VR tests and embedded them using [CodePen](https://codepen.io/).